Online Allocation and Pricing: Constant Regret via Bellman Inequalities

 \subsection{Offline Benchmarks and Bellman Inequalities}

-We develop our framework in the context of finite-horizon MDP driven by some exogenous randomness.
-For the rest of this section, we consider a general online decision-making problem with state space $\S$ and action space $\U$, evolving over periods $t=\T,\T-1,\ldots,1$; here $T$ denotes the horizon, and $t$ is the {time to-go}.
-In any period $t$, the controller first observes a random input $\xit\in\Xi$, following which it must choose an action $\u\in\U$.
-Given system-state $s\in\S$ at the beginning of period $t$, a random input $\xi\in\Xi$ and action $\u\in\U$ result in a reward $\Re(s,\xi,\u)$, and transition to the next state $\Tr(s,\xi,\u)$.
-Note that both reward and next state are random variables whose realizations are determined for every $\u$ given $\xi$.
-The feasible actions for state $s$ and input $\xi$ correspond to the set $\crl{\u\in\U:\Re(s,\xi,\u)>-\infty}$.
-We assume that this feasible set is non-empty for all $s\in\S,\xi\in\Xi$, and also, that the maximum reward is bounded, i.e., $\sup_{s\in \S,\xi\in\Xi,\u\in\mathcal{U}}\Re(s,\xi,\u)<\infty$.
+We consider an online decision-making problem with state space $\S$ and action space $\U$, evolving over periods $t=\T,\T-1,\ldots,1$; here $T$ denotes the horizon, and $t$ is the {time to-go}.
+In any period $t$, the controller first observes a random arrival $\xit\in\Xi$, following which it must choose an action $\u\in\U$.
+For system-state $s\in\S$ at the beginning of period $t$, and random arrival $\xi\in\Xi$, an action $\u\in\U$ results in a reward $\Re(s,\xi,\u)$, and transition to the next state $\Tr(s,\xi,\u)$.
+We assume both reward and future state are random variables whose realizations are determined for every $\u$ given $\xi$.
+This assumption is for ease of exposition only; our results can be extended to hold when rewards or transitions are random given $\xi$.